bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README.md

 * Format a drive with FAT32 greater than 32G (up to 8TB)
 https://www.howtogeek.com/316977/how-to-format-usb-drives-larger-than-32gb-with-fat32-on-windows/

-### Minor caveats
-The issues below are unlikely to impact on the normal operation of the Seagate Central, however for completeness sake they are documented here.

-#### Potential Ethernet/Networking issues
-The Seagate Central uses a proprietary and closed source tool called "networklan" to manage the Ethernet interface.
-Unfortunately, this tool does not work seamlessly with the new kernel and this may potentially cause some issues but in most cases there should not be any problems.

-Some users have reported that after the kernel upgrade, the unit needs to be rebooted a few times before it will successfully aquire an IP address via DHCP.
-It's not yet clear why this is happening for some systems however if this is is case in your network then it may be best to assign a static IP address to your unit using the Web Management interface under Settings -> Advanced -> LAN.

-Another scenario that may occur is that while running the new kernel, when the Ethernet cable is physically disconnected from the unit the "networklan" tool doesn't properly recognize this event.
-Instead, the system will continue to act as if the Ethernet interface is still "up".
-After the unit is physically reconnected to the Ethernet LAN it will simply function as if nothing has happened.
-Normally this doesn't cause any problems.
-One very rare scenario where this might be an issue would be where a Seagate Central is moved from one physical subnet to another while still being powered on.

-Another scenario where a problem may sometimes occur is if the IP address configuration of the unit is modified via the Web Management interface.
-After reconfiguration, IPv6 (which is a new capability of the new kernel) may not function properly.

-It may be that the best course of action is to manually reboot the unit after an IP address configuration change, if the unit is deliberately physically reconnected to a different LAN or if the underlying configuration of the network the unit is connected to is changed.

 #### No red blinking LED status light for lost Ethernet connectivity
 When using native Seagate supplied stock firmware, if a Seagate Central